Al-T4ie/AgenticIR/docs/DEMO.md

   once beforehand and show the stored incident.
 - **Never demoed against production.** Everything here has run against fixtures.
   Do a dry run on simulated actions before pointing containment at a real EDR.
+- **The channel sweep reads your channel.** With `SLACK_POLL_ENABLED` the bot sends messages from the channels it watches to the LLM provider in order to classify them — not only the ones addressed to it.
+That is the feature, but it is worth saying out loud in a room that assumes the bot only sees mentions.
+  Channel text is treated as untrusted: the classifier picks a disposition and nothing else, invented incident ids are dropped, each sweep is capped by `SLACK_POLL_MAX_ACTIONS`, and containment still needs a human.

 ---